Canada-wide competition to reuse materials from the original Champlain Bridge: JCCBI announces 11 projects

 “This is a very innovative competition, and we are delighted with the variety of recreational, artistic, commemorative and community-based projects that were confirmed.
 They include unique works created entirely by artists as well as industrial projects that will honour the memory of this important Montreal structure.
 The participants have shown creativity and innovation, and we look forward to seeing these proposals come to life,” said Sandra Martel, Chief Executive Officer, JCCBI.

-The are as follows:
+The 11 projects are as follows:

 In 2021, the Canada-wide Material Reuse Competition also won a Prix initiatives circulaires presented by Québec circulaire and RECYC-QUÉBEC.
 This competition was recognized as one of the best circular economy initiatives in Quebec, particularly because it allows citizens and corporations to help JCCBI achieve its sustainable development goals.